Smart Entrepreneurs Treat Their Business Like A Chess Game

 Learning from Loss

-Every great chess player has lost.
-A lot.
+Every great chess player has lost a lot.
 But they review their losses, learn from them, and improve.

 Chess Builds Connection